logo

 1. Earn a degree or certificate in paralegal studies.

-Earning a certificate, associate’s degree, or bachelor’s degree from one of the paralegal schools in Alaska can help potential paralegals build their legal skills and make them more competitive applicants for entry level paralegal jobs.
-Currently, there are two approved American Bar Association (ABA) programs in Alaska.1
+Earning a paralegal certificate, an associate degree in paralegal studies, or a bachelor’s in paralegal studies from one of the paralegal schools in Alaska can help prospective paralegals build their legal skills and make them more competitive applicants for entry-level paralegal jobs.
+Currently, two paralegal programs in Alaska are approved by the American Bar Association (ABA).1

 2. Gain experience.

 Gaining experience is an essential step to becoming a paralegal.
-Experience that includes internships, job shadowing, and on-the-job training are often included as part of paralegal education programs.
+Experience that includes internships, job shadowing, and on-the-job training is often included in paralegal education programs.
+Some paralegals start as legal secretaries or document preparers and advance within the legal field.
 Taking advantage of real-world experience opportunities can make paralegal candidates more competitive in the job field.

 3. Seek certification, if desired.